 1 tablespoon sugar, brown if you have it

 Rinse your salmon steaks (or fillets) and set aside to dry while you make the red curry sauce.

 Place all ingredients for the red curry sauce in a food processor or chopper (if using a mini chopper, just add as much coconut milk as you can, adding the rest later).
 A blender can also be used.

 Blitz the ingredients well to create a fragrant red curry sauce.

-Pour about 1/4 of the sauce into the bottom of a covered casserole-type dish for baking.
+Pour about 1/4 of the sauce into the bottom of a covered casserole-like dish for baking.
 Now add the salmon steaks, turning them over several times to cover.
 Pour a little more sauce over each steak.

-Cover the casserole dish with a lid or foil and bake at 375 degrees for 20 to 30 minutes, depending on the thickness of your steaks (fillets may only require 15 minutes).
+Cover the casserole dish with a lid or foil and bake at 375 F for 20 to 30 minutes, depending on the thickness of your steaks (fillets may only require 15 minutes).
 Salmon is cooked when inner flesh is no longer translucent when pulled apart with a fork.